DennisSuitters/summernote-cleaner/README.md

 # summernote-cleaner
 A plugin for the [Summernote](https://github.com/summernote/summernote/) WYSIWYG editor.

-summernote-cleaner removes the unnecessary and possibly layout breaking Crud that gets added to MSWord, Open Office, and Libre Office Documents.
+summernote-cleaner removes the unnecessary and possibly layout breaking Crud that gets added by MSWord, Open Office, and Libre Office Documents.

 The plugin can function in a couple of different ways.
 It can have a Toolbar Button which allows the Cleaning of the Editor's Text, or Pasted Text can be Cleaned when Pasted into the Text Editor.